The optimal depth in a birdbath is two and a half inches.

-Boston Water and Sewer Commission (BWSC) requires various permits for work that involves the water, sewer or storm drain systems.
+Boston Water and Sewer Commission (BWSC) requires various permits for the water, sewer or storm drain systems.
 Below is a listing of these permits and links to the description, fees and procedural requirements.
-BWSC works closely with federal, state and other city agencies and departments to maintain continuity for projects seeking permit approvals within the City.
-In many situations, BWSC’s site plan approvals is a prerequisite for future city permitting.
+BWSC works closely with federal, state and other city agencies and departments to maintain continuity for projects seeking permit approvals within the city.
+In many situations, BWSC’s site plan approvals are a prerequisite for future city permitting.
 If you need additional information, please contact BWSC’s Engineering Customer Services Department at 617-989-7600.

 A Dewatering Permit application must be filed for certain discharges to BWSC’s wastewater or storm drainage system and the contractor is responsible for researching BWSC’s wastewater maps to determine whether the discharge is to a sanitary sewer, combined sewer or storm drain.

 Hydrant meter permits are available for construction purposes.